BananaAcid/imapbox/README.md

 imapbox --search Body,"*some text*"    # in between text imapbox --search WithText,True         # check boolean value

+# use a specific local folder
 imapbox --local-folder ./backups --search From,"user@domain.*"

+# save results to a text file to be viewed easier
+imapbox --search From,"user@domain.*" > result.txt
 ```

 `fnmatch` accepts shell-style wildcards, `*` as any length of characters and `?` as single character as well as `[seq]` for any of the defined characters in the group and `[!seq]` for none of the characters in the group.
 See: https://docs.python.org/3/library/fnmatch.html

 ### Shell scripts

+If you need to do more complex searches or handle the results in scripts, you can resort to using shell scripts to handle the [Metadata Files](#metadata-file).

 [jq](http://stedolan.github.io/jq/) is a lightweight and flexible command-line JSON processor.